 Prerequisite/Co-requisite Waiver Request

-Should you wish to change your program, please contact an Admissions Advisor or submit the request to an Admissions Advisor in the Welcome Centre.
+Should you wish to change your program, please contact an Admissions Advisor.

 This service is for students who require a previous degree to be generated again.
 There is a fee associated with this service.
 Please consult section 5.0 of the Academic Calendar for the cost or contact Student Accounts at 780.479.9201.